How to Prevent Dementia: 12 Modifiable Risk Factors

 Physical Activity and Diet

-For dementia patients, as well as those who want to improve their cognition through exercise, physicians can support them with cognitive tests or assessments to track their progress.
-Cognitive tests can be used to monitor their cognitive performance over time, allowing accurate measurement of the long-term effects of exercise on their brain function.
+For dementia patients, as well as those who want to support their brain and physiological health through exercise, physicians can support them with cognitive tests for dementia to track their progress.
+Cognitive tests can be used to monitor a patient’s cognitive performance over time.
+This allows for the accurate measurement of the long-term effects of exercise and other interventions on their brain function.

 3. Alcohol Consumption

-Heavy drinking has many known detriments, including neurodegeneration, cognitive impairment, and an increased risk of dementia.
+High alcohol intake has many known links with dementia, including neurodegeneration, cognitive impairment, and an increased risk of a diagnosis.
 But how much alcohol is too much?
-Excessive consumption can lead to alcohol-related brain damage, and even moderate consumption may increase the risk of other diseases such as cancer, according to new WHO guidelines.
+Excessive consumption can lead to alcohol-related brain damage, and even moderate consumption may increase the risk of other diseases such as cancer, according to WHO guidelines.

 Treatment for alcohol-related disorders can be difficult, but administering a short and simple questionnaire can be a great place to start the conversation.
 The Alcohol Use Disorders Identification Test (AUDIT) is designed to assess alcohol consumption, drinking behaviors, and alcohol-related health problems in just two minutes.
 A quick AUDIT can capture behavioral data, while pairing it with cognitive assessments can collect a baseline that helps patients to better understand how heavy drinking is affecting their cognition.